dubrie/dubrie.github.io/docs/books.md

 - Thinking in Systems by Donella Meadows
 - Emergence: The connected Lives of Ants, Brains, Cities, and Software by Steven Johnson
 - Debt: The First 5,000 Years by David Graeber
-- Chaos Kings: How Wall Street Traders Make Billions in the New Age of Crisis by Scott Patterson
+- Empire of AI: Dreams and Nightmares in Sam Altman's Open AI by Karen Hao

 ## Books To Read List